-The bank is authorized to issue and retire certain classes of capital stock and retained earnings in the management of its capital structures.
-Details of the capital structures are described in Note 9, "Shareholders' Equity," to the accompanying financial statements, and in the "Management's Discussion and Analysis" included in this annual report to shareholders.
+The bank and associations are authorized to issue and retire certain classes of capital stock and retained earnings in the management of their capital structures.
+Details of the capital structures are described in Note 9, "Shareholders' Equity," to the accompanying combined financial statements, and in the "Management's Discussion and Analysis" of the district included in this annual report to stockholders.